 Choosing the right type of mountain bike isn’t an easy task and if you get it wrong it cod cost you a lot of money because you won’t have available an easy fix to this mistake.

-A full-suspension mountain bike is a right choice for you if you enjoy riding on technical trails filled with tree roots and other bumpy obstacles and downhill.
+A full-suspension mountain bike is the right choice for you if you enjoy riding on technical trails filled with tree roots and other bumpy obstacles downhill.
 A hardtail mountain bike is better if you enjoy riding non-technical trails and you want a more efficient power transmission to the back wheel.

 Everything in this article is written to help you make the right choice.
-We are going to start off with the key differences between a full-suspension and a hardtail mountain bike.
+We are going to start off with the key differences between a full suspension and a hardtail mountain bike.
 We are then going to look at what each bike is best used for and its pros and cons.
 Finally, we will try and give you some advice as to which bike you should get.

 What Is A Hardtail Mountain Bike?